Central Intelligence Agency: Lebanon

 The CIA's prime source in Lebanon was Bashir Gemayel, a member of the Christian Maronite sect.
 The uprising against the Maronite minority blindsided the CIA.
 Israel invaded Lebanon, and, along with the CIA, propped up Gemayel.
 This secured Gemayel's assurance that Americans would be protected in Lebanon.
 Thirteen days later he was assassinated.
 Imad Mughniyah, a Hezbollah assassin, targeted Americans in retaliation for the Israeli invasion, the Sabra and Shatila massacre, and the US Marines of the Multi-National Force for their role in opposing the PLO in Lebanon.
 On April 18, 1983, a 2,000 lb car bomb exploded in the lobby of the American embassy in Beirut, killing 63 people, including 17 Americans and 7 CIA officers, including Robert Ames, one of the CIA's Middle East experts.
-America's fortunes in Lebanon suffered more as America's poorly-directed retaliation for the bombing was interpreted by many as support for the Maronite minority.
+America's fortunes in Lebanon suffered more as America's poorly directed retaliation for the bombing was interpreted by many as support for the Maronite minority.
 On October 23, 1983, two bombs (1983 Beirut Bombing) were set off in Beirut, including a 10-ton bomb at a US military barracks that killed 242 people.

-The Embassy bombing killed the CIA's Beirut Station Chief, Ken Haas.
+The embassy bombing killed Ken Haas, the CIA's Station Chief in Beirut.
 Bill Buckley was sent in to replace him.
 Eighteen days after the US Marines left Lebanon, Buckley was kidnapped.
-On March 7, 1984, Jeremy Levin, CNN Bureau Chief in Beirut, was kidnapped.
+On March 7, 1984, Jeremy Levin, CNN's Bureau Chief in Beirut, was kidnapped.
 Twelve more Americans were captured in Beirut during the Reagan Administration.
 Manucher Ghorbanifar, a former Savak agent, was an information seller, and was discredited over his record of misinformation.
 He reached out to the agency offering a back channel to Iran, suggesting a trade of missiles that would be lucrative to the intermediaries.

 Pakistan

 It has been alleged by such authors as Ahmed Rashid that the CIA and ISI have been waging a clandestine war.
-The Afghan Talibanwith whom the United States is officially in conflictis headquartered in Pakistan's Federally Administered Tribal Areas and according to some reports is largely funded by the ISI.
-The Pakistani government denies this.

 India–Pakistan geopolitical tensions

 On May 11, 1998, CIA Director George Tenet and his agency were taken aback by India's second nuclear test.
-The bellicose gesture ruffled the feathers of its nuclear-capable adversary, Pakistan, and, furthermore, "remade the balance of power in the world."
+The test prompted concerns from its nuclear-capable adversary, Pakistan, and, "remade the balance of power in the world."
 The nuclear test was New Delhi's calculated response to Pakistan previously testing new missiles in its expanding arsenal.
 This series of events subsequently revealed the CIA's "failure of espionage, a failure to read photographs, a failure to comprehend reports, a failure to think, and a failure to see."